technix/ham_radio/README.md

 Craft a transmitter and place it in the world.
 Right click on transmitter to open configuration dialog, then set frequency and RDS message.
 - Empty frequency turns transmitter off.
 - Transmitter information is displayed as info text when player points at it.
+- RDS message can be multiline.
+However, it is transmitted line by line.
 - RDS message and frequency can be set via digiline.
 Also, you can read transmitter configuration via digiline too.

 ## Beacon